-Business Guide: the business guide explains all the administrative aspects of the course, including scheduling and marketing, what to charge trainees and other money matters, qualifications for the master teacher, and overview of course curriculum and exams.
+Business Guide: explains all the administrative aspects of the course, including scheduling and marketing, what to charge trainees and other money matters, qualifications for the master teacher, and overview of the course curriculum and exams.
 View Sample Chapter

 Resource Sheets: in-depth information that supplements the lesson plans.
 This 230 page book is divided into three main topics: how to run an aspect of the course; how to teach a topic; and, exercises to lead for a topic.
 View Table of Contents

 Forms Guide: samples and explanations of the forms included with the Curriculum

 Trainee Handbook: the essential guidebook for trainees enrolled in the Teacher Training program

 Teach Like a Pro: a required trainee textbook and corresponding reading assignments

 Salesfree Sales: Audio Training program, written test and answer sheet

 Listen to Excerpt

 Marketing Materials: brochure and enrollment PowerPoint presentation templates